File Sharing

 Download with audit trail

 Use the Download action on each file card.
-Downloads use short-lived signed links and the platform logs who downloaded the file and when in the downloaders list.
+Downloads use short-lived signed links and the platform logs who downloaded the file and when in the download history.
 This audit trail is useful for client reporting, security reviews, and matching downloads to signed releases.

-Once a file is approved and associated with the right release forms, move or re-upload it into the Release Assets subtab for downstream distribution.
-This keeps Project Files focused on work-in-progress and short-term collaboration while Release Assets holds what you are comfortable delivering or publishing.
+Once a file is approved and associated with the right release forms, use Distribution → File Sharing for downstream sharing.
+This keeps Project Files focused on work-in-progress and short-term collaboration while Distribution holds the files and context you are comfortable delivering or publishing.

 Because Project Files may expire, do not use this area as your only backup for critical masters.
-Treat it as a working area that feeds into Release Assets and your own archival storage.
+Treat it as a working area that feeds into Distribution and your own archival storage.

 - Final exports you are delivering to clients or platforms.